FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

    - [ ] Create the policy as shown below.
+This will allow the device to connect and publish MQTT messages.

      ![CreatPolicy2-edit](..\images\mqtt-aws\CreatPolicy2-edit.PNG)

-   - [ ] If the policy was create successfully, you should see the screen below.
+   - [ ] If the policy was created successfully, you should see the screen below.

      ![CreatPolicy3-edit](..\images\mqtt-aws\CreatPolicy3-edit.PNG)